TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.server.rst

    Register an object which is used to expose method names  which have not been registered using :meth:`register_function`.
-If  instance contains a :meth:`_dispatch` method, it is called with the  requested method name and the parameters from the  request; the return value is returned to the client as the result.
+If  instance contains a :meth:`_dispatch` method, it is called with the  requested method name and the parameters kutoka the  request; the return value is returned to the client as the result.
 If instance does not have a :meth:`_dispatch` method, it is searched for an attribute matching the name of the requested method; if  the requested method name contains periods, each  component of the method name is searched for individually,  with the effect that a simple hierarchical search is performed.
-   The value found from this search is then called with the  parameters from the request, and the return value is passed  back to the client.
+   The value found kutoka this search is then called with the  parameters kutoka the request, and the return value is passed  back to the client.